Home Repair and Preservation Program

 How do you apply for a Habitat house?

-Contact us for an application packet; we are accepting applications this year until September 30, 2020.
-Scroll down to join our email list for next year's notifications.
+Our application deadline ended September 2020.
+Please scroll own to join our email list for next year's notifications.